(Is This the Way to) Amarillo

 "(Is This the Way to) Amarillo" is a song written by Neil Sedaka and Howard Greenfield.
 It is about a man traveling to Amarillo, Texas, to find his girlfriend Marie.

 Written by two Americans with a strong country-western lyrical theme, the song was first released in Europe, where it has become much more popular than in the composers' native country, with a big-band/orchestral pop arrangement sung by Tony Christie.
-Christie's version was a major hit in Europe and a modest success in his native United Kingdom upon its release, then became even more popular in the mid-2000s when the song was reissued.
+Christie's version was a major hit in Europe and a modest success in his native United Kingdom upon its release, then became even more popular in 2005 when the song was reissued.
 As Christie's version failed to make a major impact in the U.S., Sedaka released his own recording of the song in 1977, which narrowly missed the top 40 but was an easy listening hit in the U.S. and Canada.

 Background

 The song is based on a rhythmic feel Sedaka borrowed from "Hitchin' a Ride" by Vanity Fare.
 The song was originally to be titled "Is This the Way to Pensacola" referring to Pensacola, Florida, but Sedaka felt that Amarillo worked better than Pensacola.